thandrade88/conway_game_of_life/README.md

-# Conway's Game of Life build in Javascript
+# Conway's Game of Life built in Javascript

 It's an example of Conway's Game of Life with random population and Gosper Glider Gun.